weld-io/uptodater/README.md

 	curl http://localhost:3002/api/updates?from=1991-01-03

-...would return a list of updates since Scorpions released "Wind of Change", or an empty JSON array if nothing had changed.
+...would return a list of updates since Scorpions released “Wind of Change”, or an empty JSON array if nothing had changed.

 ## How to Run